 Online Learning Series

 The Online Learning Series is a follow-up to our 2023 Summer Learning Series, which took place in person in Snuneymuxw territory.
-This year, we have chosen to host our Learning Series online, bringing the energy, ideas and education to a broader audience.
-We hope you will join us!
+In 2024, we chose to host our Learning Series online, bringing the energy, ideas and education to a broader audience.

-This free online webinar series is open to anyone involved in revitalization work and will cover various topics related to arts, language and cultural heritage revitalization.
-These webinars aim to inform, inspire and provide hands-on, practical knowledge.
+This webinar series is for anyone involved in revitalization work and covers various topics related to arts, language and cultural heritage revitalization.
+These webinars inform, inspire and provide hands-on, practical knowledge.

 Our webinar presenters include leaders of successful Indigenous language, arts and heritage projects from B.C.
 First Nations communities.
-They will share an overview of their work and journeys, including their successes and lessons learned.
 Topics range from specific language immersion tools and strategies to strategic cultural revitalization planning and project management.
-There will be something for everyone!

 Webinar Recordings